tthorntone/AdNauseam-Wiki/My answer to web store reviews where appropriate.md

 > Going to have to agree with another reviewer - this blocker is great on memory usage, but blocks many other fields (i.e. my insurance company's login fields, the Target.com search box).  [...]
 [4-star rating]

 Just to highlight how important it is to be specific when something doesn't work...
-Here I am given something specific, "blocks [...] the Target.com search box".
+Here I am given something specific, _"blocks [...] the Target.com search box"_.
 So **now** I can investigate.
 Well, the problem exists also with Adblock Plus, as the issue is caused by a filter in _EasyPrivacy_.
 Thus to workaround that filter which break target.com, I created an exception filter to cancel the one causing problem in _EasyPrivacy_.

 ***